Yoshi (video game): Gameplay

 Yoshi is a falling block game in which the player is given a playing field that is divided into four columns.
 The objective is to match Yoshi egg shells to hatch them and prevent the four stacks, which pile up from the falling monsters, from growing too tall.
 The player character, Mario, swaps the stacks around such that the falling monsters will be eliminated by coming into contact with the blocks they match.

 Monsters, which consist of various Mario enemies, appear at the top of the screen and fall into each the columns, turning into blocks as they land and creating stacks that incrementally grow in height.
 The main objective is to prevent the four stacks from growing too high by eliminating blocks from the field; a game over occurs when any of the stacks crosses the black line drawn across the top of the play field.
+A stack can hold up to eight objects in the NES version or seven in the Game Boy version.

 To eliminate a block from the top of a stack, it must come in contact with a falling monster that matches it.
 For example, if a Goomba falls directly onto a Goomba block, both will be removed.
 The player controls Mario, who resides below the playing field and has the ability to swap the positions of any two adjacent stacks at a time.
 Thus, the player is required to switch around the stacks to ensure that the monsters fall into the correct places.
 Points are awarded for each set of monsters that are eliminated.